Azure/azure-signalr/docs/faq.md

 If you have application servers, this means there is no application server connected with your SignalR Service instance.
 Possible root causes are:
-- All of your application servers are down.
+- None of your application servers are connected to SignalR Service.
+Check application server logs to see whether there are connection errors.
 This should be very rare when you have multiple application servers for high availability.
 - There are some connectivity issues inside SignalR Service instances.
 It should be transient and recovered automatically within a couple of minutes.